skap3214/AGPT/README.md

 # AGPT

 ## Goal
-Creating and developing an LLM in only PyTorch.
+I want to create a LLM from the beginning.
-My goal for this project is to simultaneously learn and develop an LLM using only PyTorch.
+My goal for this project is to simultaneously learn and develop an LLM by myself.
+There is only one constraint: I should understand everything that I implement.

 So far this is a simple decoder-only model which uses masked multi head attention to generate responses.
 I have followed along the Karpathy makemore series to create this teeny tiny model.